Rylan12/git-test/README.md

     1. Update the description
 1. Do whatever testing is needed
 1. Update `README.md` on the new branch to have descriptions of the testing that was done.

+### Files

+- `README.md`: Contains general information about the repo and current branch
+- `primes.py`: Python script that prints all primes under the given input